NupurPatwal/namaste-react/Ep-02-IgnitingApp/theory/Ep-02 theory.md

 4. If I had my package and package.log I can regenertae my node modules.
 5. What so ever you can regenerate do notput it on git.
 6. Just like we have npm similarly we had a command called npx
+7. cdn is not the good way to bring react into the library.
+8. because fetching from cdn is almost a costly operation.
+9. it's easier to manage all the dependencies inside our npm package.json

 ## to install we are going to use npm install than we are going to install a package.